 The reason I don't think Take-Two Interactive is still a buy after last year's rise is that it's not actually growing and it doesn't have a lot of potential in esports.
 On top of that, the stock trades for a whopping 72 times trailing earnings.
 Unless the company shows the ability to build a new hit game that moves past the legacy Grand Theft Auto and 2K Sports games, this stock doesn't look nearly as well positioned as some of its video game rivals.

 These three stocks have already delivered stellar gains for patient investors.
 But that certainly doesn't guarantee continued outperformance.
 While we think Align Technologies and Shopify should be able to keep climbing, there may be reason for Take-Two investors to be cautious.

 10 stocks we like better than Take-Two InteractiveWhen investing geniuses David and Tom Gardner have a stock tip, it can pay to listen.
 After all, the newsletter they have run for over a decade, Motley Fool Stock Advisor, has quadrupled the market.*

 David and Tom just revealed what they believe are the 10 best stocks for investors to buy right now... and Take-Two Interactive wasn't one of them!
 That's right -- they think these 10 stocks are even better buys.

 Click here to learn about these picks!

-Chuck Saletta has no position in any of the stocks mentioned.
-Jason Hall owns shares of First Solar and SunPower.
-Maxx Chatsko has no position in any of the stocks mentioned.
-The Motley Fool owns shares of and recommends Gilead Sciences.
-The Motley Fool has the following options: short May 2018 $85 calls on Gilead Sciences.
-The Motley Fool recommends First Solar.
+John Mackey, CEO of Whole Foods Market, an Amazon subsidiary, is a member of The Motley Fool’s board of directors.
+Neha Chamaria has no position in any of the stocks mentioned.
+Steve Symington has no position in any of the stocks mentioned.
+Travis Hoium owns shares of Ford.
+The Motley Fool owns shares of and recommends Align Technology, Amazon, Facebook, Shopify, and Take-Two Interactive.
+The Motley Fool recommends Ford.
 The Motley Fool has a disclosure policy.